nseetim/reactndproject_myreadsapp/README.md

 # MYREADS APP
 DISCLAIMER:

-ALOT OF THE IDEA AND CODEBASE WAS GOTTEN FROM JAMES PRIEST AND IT WASN'T SUBMITTED FOR REVIEW AS AN UDACITY PROJECT THIS IS AN IMPLEMENTATION USING THE ```CREATE-APP LODASH-DEBOUNCE``` This is the first Project for the Udacity React Nano-degree Program The idea is to build an app based on the concepts learned that allows you to move books from one category of choice to another
+ALOT OF THE IDEA AND CODEBASE WAS GOTTEN FROM [https://github.com/james-priest](James Priest)

+AND IT WASN'T SUBMITTED FOR REVIEW AS AN UDACITY PROJECT

+THIS IS AN IMPLEMENTATION USING THE ```CREATE-APP LODASH-DEBOUNCE```

+This is the first Project for the Udacity React Nano-degree Program The idea is to build an app based on the concepts learned that allows you to move books from one category of choice to another
 Th Categories currently are: